tukangslicing/my-git-cheet-sheet/README.md

 #### Delete remote branch
      $ git push origin :[branch_name]

+#### Cleaning Old Local Branches With Git  (delete at once all local branches that have already been merged to master)
+     $ git​ branch --merged master | grep -v 'master$' | xargs ​git​ branch -d

 #### To see the last commit on each branch
      $ git branch -v